 Avoid using phrases that sound cheap or exaggerated.
 You want your readers to trust your voice, and hyperbole won’t help.
 Explain why your content is successful by providing examples of your work ethic or previous problems your company was able to address.
 Simply listing off statistics to your readers, such as “We have the best tech writing of 2017,” will only sound desperate and gives a haughty image to your company.

 Too much information doesn’t always equal the best results.
 Consistent, relevant, short stories will help engage readers and give character to your writing.
-For additional content writing tips, check out one of our recent eBooks.
+For additional content strategy tips, check out one of our eBooks.